isomerpages/nhg-ohrpp/_ethics/When Is Ethics Approval Required?.md

 data and/or HBM qualifies as ‘Not Human Subject Research’.
 Researchers can use the form to seek endorsement from their DR and IR to proceed with their research.
 Researchers should retain the endorsed form as proof of institutional review.
-Download the declaration checklist here.</p>
+Download the <a href="https://for.sg/declaration-annoymised-data-180823" rel="noopener nofollow" target="_blank">declaration checklist here</a>.</p>
 <p>However, institutions may request researchers to submit their research
 applications on ECOS when there is ambiguity whether the study requires DSRB review and approval.
 The workflow for submission of such studies is